Python vs Go

 try: file = open("input.txt")except OSError as e: print(e) # [Errno 2] No such file or directory: 'input.txt'

 This is the Python way.
-Since opening the file may fail, we wrap it in a try/except block and catch relevant exceptions.
+Since opening the file may fail, it is wrapped in a try/except block to catch relevant exceptions.
 How did I know to check for OSErrors?
 I had to look it up in the official docs.
 The function itself doesn't signal that anything can go wrong.
 Nor will your IDE tell you that exceptions may be raised by the function you called.
 You have to know it, look it up online or explore the source code.

 Go: